 Audubon Aquarium of the Americas is seeking applicants for our Husbandry Internship program.

+The Audubon Aquarium of the Americas is seeking applicants for our Husbandry Internship Program.
 Several internship opportunities are available to hard working, self-motivated candidates interested in developing their careers and contributing to the success of the Audubon Aquarium of the Americas.
-This program offers practical, on-the-job experience for those seeking a career in an Aquarium field.
+This unpaid internship program offers practical, on-the-job experience for those seeking a career in an Aquarium field.
 Positions work 24-32 hours a week.
+No housing is provided.

 - Ability to lift at least 50 lbs.